 As an example:

-For Draft commits, the commit timestamp component of the version is always zeroed out, to easily differentiate package versions using draft commits.
+For commits on branches, the commit timestamp component of the version is always zeroed out to easily differentiate SDK versions using commits on branches that are not main.

 Available plugins

-For a full list of supported plugins, navigate to the BSR plugins page and search for Java and Kotlin.
+For a full list of supported plugins, navigate to the BSR plugins page and search for Java or Kotlin.